Buyer’s closing costs on a house in Florida can vary depending on what you purchase and how you pay for it.

 Prepaids are different than closing costs.
 Closing costs are items associated with getting a mortgage and doing business with the title company.

-Prepaids are items that you will be paying at closing in advance of when they become due.
+Prepaids are items that will be paid prior to closing or in advance of when they become due.

 Aside from your 1 year of homeowner’s insurance that you pay upfront, the remaining items collected will be put into your escrow account.
 Items that are considered prepaids are the following: Prorated Property Taxes, Proration of Homeowners Insurance and possibly Private Mortgage Insurance.
 Private mortgage insurance is required if you are putting less than 20% down.